Academic Credentials

 • Project Management Professional (PMP)

-Dr. Prescott is an ecologist with expertise in assessing methods used to study the impacts of anthropogenic stressors such as climate change and habitat loss on biodiversity.
-She also has experience integrating fieldwork with data science techniques to model complex systems.
-She has worked with a variety of environmental data including satellite and climate data as well as a variety of aquatic and terrestrial biodiversity data.
-As a postdoctoral researcher, she critically examined the accuracy of a risk assessment tool used by resource agencies that predicts species distributions under various climate change scenarios, comparing the outputs of the tool to outputs generated using machine learning methods.
+As a postdoctoral researcher, Dr. Prescott critically examined the accuracy of a risk assessment tool used by resource agencies to predict species distributions under various climate change scenarios, comparing the outputs of the tool to outputs she generated using machine learning methods.
 This research focused on freshwater species from a variety of taxonomic groups inhabiting different geographical areas of the world, including Asian clam, silver carp, rusty crayfish, Cuban tree frog, and water hyacinth.
-Her research concluded this tool prioritizes ease of use over model accuracy, potentially resulting in misinformed policy decisions or resource allocation.
+Her research concluded that method selection drastically impacts prediction accuracy, potentially resulting in misinformed policy decisions or resource allocation.